Small objects in the eye

 The following symptoms may be signs of a more severe injury that needs medical attention:

-• You have something stuck up high under your eyelid and it will not come out
+• You have something stuck up high under your eyelid and it won't come out

-• If you have contact lenses: Your eye is red or uncomfortable
+• In people who wear contact lenses: Your eye is red or uncomfortable

 • Your eye hurts a lot